On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Upper bounds

-\begin{lemma}[Transfer lemma] Let $F$ be a forest in which there is a vertex $u$ that is parent of at least $5$ leaves $l_1,\dots,l_5$, and let $F'$ be the forest obtained from $F$ by taking three leaves $l_1$, $l_2$, $l_3$ adjacent to $u$, deleting the edges $ul_i$ and adding the edges $vl_i$, where $v$ is a vertex of $F$ distinct from the five initial leaves.
-If there is a zero-sum copy of $F$ in a coloring $\chi$ of $K_m$, then there is a zero-sum of $F'$ in $\chi$ as well. \end{lemma}
+\begin{lemma}[transfer lemma] Let $F$ be a forest in which a vertex $u$ is the parent of at least five leaves $\ell_1,\ldots,\ell_5$.
+Let $F'$ be obtained from $F$ by moving three of these leaves from $u$ to another vertex $v$ of $F$ which is distinct from the five leaves.
+If a coloring contains a zero-sum copy of $F$, then it contains a zero-sum copy of $F'$. \end{lemma}

-\begin{proof} This is a simple application of Theorem \ref{thm:egz}.
-If we have a zero-sum copy of $F$ in a coloring $\chi$ of $K_m$, consider the five numbers $\chi(vl_i)-\chi(ul_i)$, $1 \leq i \leq 5$.
-By Theorem \ref{thm:egz}, there are three of them whose sum is zero modulo three.
-Deleting the edges $ul_i$ and adding the edges $vl_i$ corresponding to those three indices gives a zero-sum copy of $F'$ in $\chi$.